-If your system has the minimum amount of memory, you might need to manually set VxFS tunables for optimal performance after cold-installing or updating to HP-UX 11 i v3.
-Two VxFS tunables, vx_ninode and vxfs_bc_bufhwm, have an effect on system memory consumption.
-For guidelines on setting them for machines with relatively low RAM, see the Veritas File System 4.1 Administrator's Guide at http://hp.com/qo/hpux-core-docs.
+If your system has the minimum amount of memory, you might need to manually set VxFS tunables for optimal performance after cold-installing or updating to HP-UX 11i v3.
+Two VxFS tunables, vx_ninode and $vxfs_bc_bufhwm$, have an effect on system memory consumption.
+For guidelines on setting them for machines with relatively low RAM, see the Veritas File System 4.1 Administrator's Guide at http://hp.com/go/hpux-core-docs.